top of page

 CMC Arthritis

-CMC Arthritis involves degeneration of the thumb base joint, affecting hand function and causing pain, especially during gripping or pinching.
+CMC Arthritis involves degeneration of the joint at the base of the thumb, affecting hand function and causing pain, especially during gripping or pinching.
 Early diagnosis and proper management help preserve mobility and reduce discomfort.

-• Definition: CMC (Carpometacarpal) Arthritis is a form of osteoarthritis that affects the joint at the base of the thumb (where the first metacarpal meets the trapezium bone).
+• Definition: CMC arthritis involves breakdown of the cartilage of the the joint at the base of the thumb (where the first metacarpal articulates with the trapezium).

 • Causes: Aging, repetitive thumb use, joint instability, or past injury.